-I recently had a client ask me how many herbs were in my personal cupboard.
+I recently had a client ask me how many herbal formulas are in my personal cupboard.

-“A lot, but it’s only one cupboard.”
-Considering that I’ve been using herbs since I was my late teens it makes sense that I have quite a stock, even with my natural tendency to clean out cupboards.
-I also favor using whole foods whenever possible and will readily use them for shifting my system.
+“A lot.”
+Considering that I’ve been using herbs since I was my late teens it makes sense that I have quite a stock, even with my natural tendency to clean out the cupboards.
+I also favor using whole foods and herbs whenever possible to shift my system before reaching for a product.

 “Okay, so if you could only have 10 formulas in your cupboard what would they be?”